RANJEET16520/Supervised-Learning/Perceptron/README.md

-This folder contains the University admission dataset with simple perceptron.
+This folder contains the solution of University admission dataset, done with simple perceptron.